 If you have received an email from Ventiv (email@example.com), it’s because you have been allocated a login to RiskConsole, which is the system SAicorp uses to collect the Questionnaire data, create policies and manage claims under the Agency Agreement.
-Ventiv is the IT vendor that provides RiskConsole to SAicorp and other companies across the world.
+Ventiv is the IT vendor that provides RiskConsole to SAicorp.

 Are you a new user to RiskConsole?
-If you are new and need to have a login to RiskConsole, please contact your Client Relationship Officer to arrange this for you.
+If you are new and need to have a login to RiskConsole, please contact your Client Relationship Officer (refer to the list below) to arrange this for you.
 Once your login is created, you will receive an email from ‘firstname.lastname@example.org’ with your username and temporary password which allows you to login and create your own password.